betw/piggy_bankAppFrontend/user-journeyAndScreenshot/api-spec/Notification/api-spec.md

 **Description:** Deletes a specific notification belonging to a user.

 **Requirements:**
-- notification exists and belongs to user
+- notification exists and belongs to the user associated with the session

 **Effects:**
 - deletes the notification